dhis2/dhis2-docs/src/commonmark/en/content/implementation/support.md

 If you encounter a problem while using DHIS2, take these steps first:

-  - Clear the web browser cache (also called history or browsing data) completely (select all options before clearing).
+  - Clear the web browser cache (also called history or browsing data) completely (you can use the Browser Cache Cleaner app in DHIS2; select all options before clearing).

-  - Clear the DHIS2 application cache: Go to Data administration -\> Cache statistics and click Clear cache.
+  - Clear the DHIS2 application cache: Go to Data administration -> Maintenance check "Clear application cache" and click "PERFORM MAINTENANCE".

 If the problem persists, go to the Community of Practice and use key terms to search for topics that other users have posted which describe similar issues to find out if your issue has already been reported and resolved.
-If you are not able to find a threat with a similar issue, you should create a new topic in the *Support* category.
+If you are not able to find a thread with a similar issue, you should create a new topic in the *Support* category.
 Members of the community and the DHIS2 team will respond to attempt to assist with resolving your issue.